corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-cordapp.md

 The sample project folders will appear in your chosen directory.
 {{< note >}}
 The `samples-java` and `samples-kotlin` repositories each contain a number of sample CorDapps.
-For details of all the sample CorDapps and their features and usage, see the Readme file in the `samples-java` or `samples-kotlin` folder.
-The sample CorDapp that we are going to run and deploy is the **Basic** CorDapp in the `Basic\cordapp-example` sub-folder.
+For details of all the sample CorDapps and their features and usage, see the `README` file in the `samples-java` or `samples-kotlin` folder.
+The sample CorDapp that you are going to run and deploy is the **Basic** CorDapp in the `Basic\cordapp-example` sub-folder.

 You can see the project structure in Appendix A.
 {{< /note >}}